guzi499/MinerU/README.md

 [Using MinerU via Command Line](https://mineru.readthedocs.io/en/latest/user_guide/usage/command_line.html)

+The CLI now supports a `--skip-images` flag to disable image and table cropping when you only need text content.

 > [!TIP]
 > For more information about the output files, please refer to the [Output File Description](docs/output_file_en_us.md).